remy29/TinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a student developed full stack web application built with Node and Express that allows users to shorten long URLs.
+Works similarly to Bit.ly, TinyURL etcetera.

 ## Final Product